yiluxiangbei000/learngit2020/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
-Git has mutable index called stage
+Git has mutable index called stages
-Git tracks changes not files
+Git tracks changes.